RashiTech/ERA-V1/S6/README.md

-# Assignment 6 Part 1
+# Assignment 6 Part 1 and 2
+# Part 1
 ## Manual Backpropagation for a Three layer (1 Input, 1 Hidden and 1 Output layer) Neural Network using different learning rates